-Today I will write this post teaching how to create a virtual machine (VM) using one of the best known freeware tools for it: VMware Player.
+Today I'm going to write this post teaching you how to create a virtual machine (VM) using one of the most popular freeware tools for this: VMware Player.

 If you want to know how to create a virtual machine with Oracle VirtualBox, I was comfortable by clicking here and find out.